sugarlabs/sugar/docs/development-environment.md

 For Ubuntu users, see also [Using Sugar on Ubuntu](ubuntu.md), or see how to install `sucrose` below.

-Install Debian **Stretch** or **Buster**, or Ubuntu 17.10 **Artful**.

 Install the `sucrose` package;

     sudo apt install sucrose

 Log out, then log in with the Sugar desktop selected.

-Or, install `xrdp` and `rdesktop` then log in to Sugar in a window;

-    sudo apt install xrdp rdesktop
-    sudo adduser guest
-    echo sugar | sudo tee -a /home/guest/.xsession rdesktop -g 1200x900 -u guest -p guest 127.0.0.1

-Once you have a local Sugar desktop, or a remote Sugar desktop, development of activities can begin.
+Once Sugar is installed, development of activities can begin.

 Native Sugar
 ------------